SecretSurfSpot/bank_tech_test_js/README.md

 - `Bank_Acc.makeWithdrawal(500);` *withdraws £500*
 - `Bank_Acc.printStatement` *prints a bank statement, as per the format shown in the Acceptance Criteria section (and screenshot below)*

-The above commands result in the output shown in the screenshot below:
+The above commands result in the output below:

 ![Chrome Console Screenshot](https://github.com/SecretSurfSpot/bank_tech_test_js/blob/master/images/Screen%20Shot%202018-11-15%20at%2014.58.34.png)